Skip to main content

 Who may qualify: Medicare beneficiaries, people soon turning 65, people with disabilities who have Medicare, caregivers, and family members may ask for help.

-Where to apply: Call TN SHIP at 1-877-801-0044 or email the program listed on the state TN SHIP page.
+Where to apply: Call TN SHIP at 1-877-801-0044 or use the state TN SHIP page.
+Our Medicare Savings guide can help you understand cost-saving terms before you call.

 Reality check: SHIP does not sell plans.
 During Medicare open enrollment, appointments can fill fast.
-For benefit names before you call, use our Medicare Savings guide as a plain-English backup.

 Rides and transportation

 What it helps with: Transportation help may include local ride programs, volunteer rides, medical trips, grocery trips, or referrals to county transit.
-Tennessee also has MyRide TN in some areas.

 Reality check: Ride programs may require advance notice.
 They may give medical rides first.
 Some programs charge small fees or ask for donations.